The 2025 AI Agent Security Landscape: Players, Trends, and Risks

 5. Notify stakeholders per compliance requirements.

-6. Conduct post incident review and update detection rules.
+6. Conduct post-incident review and update detection rules.

 Compliance and Governance

 In 2025, regulatory frameworks have evolved to address autonomous AI systems directly.
-Enterprise security leaders must map AI agent security controls to multiple compliance mandates.
+Enterprise security leaders must map AI agent security controls to compliance mandates.

 Key Frameworks